 No Su-24s were lost to ground fire, but at least one was lost in a landing accident.
 In another incident, a combat-weary crew taking off at night from Kazakhstan forgot to set the wings and flaps properly for take-off and ran out of runway -- managing to finally get airborne, but taking out part of the fence and a landing beacon before doing so.
 The aircraft completed its mission and returned back to base safely, if a bit worse for wear.
 Ground crews observing the take-off suggested the aircrew were trying to make a high-speed ground run all the way into Afghanistan.

 * In the post-Soviet era, the Su-24 remains an important asset of the Russian VVS, and of several of the post-Soviet states -- the Ukraine is said to have a large fleet of the aircraft.
 The Su-24 is being gradually replaced by the Su-32 -- an improved, side-by-side two-seat derivative of the Su-27 "Flanker" -- in VVS service.

 Some degree of upgrades are being applied to the VVS Su-24 fleet to keep it in service.
 In 2000, the Sukhoi organization publicized an upgrade package that featured conformal wing-root tanks, leading-edge wing-glove extensions, and a general avionics upgrade.
-The VVS did not buy off on the airframe changes but did initiate the "Gefest" update, involving a service-life extension program (SLEP) to keep the aircraft flightworthy, along with some avionics updates, including new cockpit displays, new radios, new flight-data recorder system, and a satellite navigation system receiver.
-The latest missiles and smart munitions were also qualified; Red Navy Su-24s have received the Gefest updates as well.
+The VVS did not buy off on the airframe changes, but did initiate modest upgrades from both Sukhoi and the Gefest&T organization, focused on a service-life extension program (SLEP) to keep the aircraft flightworthy, along with some avionics updates, most notably an updated navigation-attack system.
+The latest missiles and smart munitions were also qualified; Red Navy Su-24s have received the Gefest&T updates as well.

 * The following table summarizes Su-24 variants: